-Figure 2 presents the 6 month mean NO2 concentration for each location based on the monthly passive tube sampling.
+Figure 2 presents the annual mean NO2 concentration for each location based on the monthly passive tube sampling.
 The Regulations mandate an annual mean limit value of 40 μg/m3 for NO2.
-As can be seen from Figure 2, the mean values were below the limit value at all monitoring locations over the period Q1, Q2 2017.
+As can be seen from Figure 2, the annual mean values were below the limit value at all monitoring locations in Q1 2018.

-Figure 2 Average Monthly NO2 Concentrations Q1, Q2 2017
+Figure 2 Average Monthly NO2 Concentrations Q1 2018